Presentation on the topic of Karelia. Presentation on the topic of traveling to the country of Karelia. School uniforms in Karelia.

 Riddles competition

-They beat me, beat me, took me to all ranks, and then, together with the king, they put me on the throne.
+They beat me, beat me, promoted me to all ranks, and then put me on the throne together with the king.

-If I put it on, it will bring it down with a rim, if I take it off, it will fall like a snake, it doesn’t give heat, but without it it’s cold.
+If I put it on, it will crimp, if I take it off, it will fall like a snake, it doesn’t provide any warmth, and without it it’s cold.

-Girls love to wear to surprise the boys.
+Girls love to wear it to surprise boys.

 Slide 10

-The basis of any Karelian costume was the SHIRT.
-It was wide, decorated with embroidery along the hem, collar, edge of the sleeves.
-And be sure to tie it with a belt.
+The basis of any Karelian costume was a SHIRT.
+It was wide, decorated along the hem, collar, and edge of the sleeves with embroidery.
+And she always tied it with a belt.

-The main part of the women's attire is a sundress.
-The most ancient type of it is “kostych”, a slanting sarafan with a high back and chest, decorated in front with a row of buttons.
-The second type is "assembly".
+The main part of a woman's outfit is a sundress.
+Its most ancient type is the “kostych”, a slanted sundress with a high back and chest, decorated with a row of buttons on the front.
+The second type is “assembled”.
 It was sewn from straight strips of fabric.

-A festive girl's outfit, along with a sundress, a shirt, a belt and jewelry, included a shower warmer - a folded brocade or damask with sleeves or on narrow straps, a "short" blouse, similar to a small sarafan.
+The festive girl's outfit, along with a sundress, shirt, belt and jewelry, included a soul warmer - an assembled brocade or damask with sleeves or a “short” blouse with narrow straps, similar to a small sundress.

-A very important part of the old folk clothes of Russians, Karelians, Vepsians who lived on our lands.
+A very important part of the ancient folk clothing of the Russians, Karelians, Vepsians who lived on our lands.

 Slide 14

-The belt was worn by everyone - women, men, and children.
-If the belt was not worn over clothes, then it was necessarily tied under clothes.
+Everyone wore a belt - women, men, and children.
+If the belt was not worn over clothing, then it was necessarily tied under the clothing.
 Several belts could be worn at the same time.

-This has been done since ancient times.
-After all, the belt was not just a convenient part of clothing, but most importantly - a talisman that protected from evil forces.
+This has been customary since ancient times.
+After all, the belt was not just a comfortable piece of clothing, but most importantly, it was a talisman that protected against evil forces.

 Hats

-Particular attention was paid to the headdress - canvas magpies, warriors, undercuts.
-For married women it was closed, for girls it was open.
-Headdresses were decorated with gold or pearl embroidery, and later with beads and glass beads.
+Particular attention was paid to the headdress - canvas magpies, warriors, podchelok.
+U married women it was closed, for the girls it was open.
+Headdresses were decorated with gold or pearl embroidery, and later with beads and bugles.

-During the construction of churches, the ancient masters tried to find a worthy place for them, placing them on hills or picturesque places.
-The architects tried not to disturb the majesty and silence of nature.
+When building churches, ancient masters tried to find them a worthy place, placing them on hills or picturesque places.
+The architects tried not to disturb the grandeur and silence of nature.
 Ancient architects inscribed their masterpieces in the artistic contrast of nature.
-Mighty pines and spruces, confidently dominating for centuries, seem to recede into the background, and only temples attract attention.
+Mighty pines and spruce trees, which have confidently dominated for centuries, seem to recede into the background, and only the temples attract attention.

 Slide 17

-An architectural monument of the 17th century located in the Suoyärvi region
+An architectural monument of the 17th century located in the Suojärvi region

-Chapel of George in the village of Kangozero
+Chapel of St. George in the village of Kangozero

-Chapel of the Sign of the Virgin in the village of Korba
+Chapel of the Sign of the Mother of God in the village of Korba

-Chapel of Paraskeva Pyatnitsa and Varlaam Khutynsky in the village of Podjelniki
+Chapel of Paraskeva Pyatnitsa and Varlaam Khutynsky in the village of Podelniki

-Chapel of Kirik and Ulita in the village of Vorobi
+Chapel of Kirik and Ulita in the village of Vorobyi

 Chapel of Peter and Paul in the village of Nasonovshchina